 Curry paste is mixture of fresh and dried ingredients, such as chilies, garlic, galangal, lemongrass, shallots, lime leaves, and other spices.
 It's commonly used in Thai cooking and often pared with coconut milk.

-If you use another brand of curry paste, make sure to taste it first!
-Other brands may be spicier, so you may want to cut back to two or three tablespoons or so.
-Use your judgement … you can always add more, if needed.
+Tip: If you use a different curry paste, make sure to taste it first!
+Other brands may be spicier, so you may need to cut back to two or three tablespoons or so.
+Use your judgement ... you can always add more, if needed.

 You'll Also Need

-To make this Coconut Lentil Curry recipe, you’ll also need a large skillet with a lid.
-I have this Calphalon Frying Pan, and it’s perfect … I use it for everything from veggie burgers to stir fries!
-Don’t have a pan with a lid?
+You'll also need a large skillet with a lid to make this chickpeas and lentils recipe.
+I have this Calphalon Frying Pan, and it's perfect ...
+I use it for everything from veggie burgers to stir fries!
+Don't have a pan with a lid?
 Cover the skillet with a piece of aluminum foil instead.

 How to Make Chickpea and Lentil Curry

-Next, you’re going to add the curry paste.
-Stir it in until the veggies are coated, then continue cooking for about a minute.
-As you sauté the curry paste, you’ll wake up all the delicious flavors.
+- Mix in curry paste.
+Add the curry paste and brown sugar, stirring until the veggies are coated, then continue cooking for about a minute.
+As you sauté the curry paste, you'll wake up all the delicious flavors.

+- Season to taste.
 Before serving, stir in fresh cilantro and season to taste with salt.
-(If you can’t stand cilantro, use flat leaf parsley instead.)
-I also like to give the stew a really good stir … this will break down the lentils even more, making the finished dish thicker and creamier.
+(If you can't stand cilantro, use flat leaf parsley instead.)
+Make sure to give the stew a really good stir, too ... this will break down the lentils even more, making the finished dish thicker and creamier.
 Yum!

 This easy Chickpea Lentil Curry recipe is a meal in a bowl!
-You can enjoy it on its own, but I prefer serving it over rice (jasmine rice is especially tasty) topped with a sprinkle of cilantro and a lime wedge.
+You can enjoy it on its own, but it's even better served over rice (fragrant jasmine rice is especially tasty here) topped with a sprinkle of cilantro and a lime wedge.

 This recipe is very hearty, and will serve about four to six people (depending on appetite size).
-If you’d like to round out the meal a bit more though, try serving it with a simple salad, sautéed veggies or greens, or a cucumber salad.
+If you'd like to round out the meal a bit more though, try serving it with a simple salad (like this Garden Salad or this Green Salad), sautéed veggies or greens, or a cucumber salad.

-If you enjoyed this recipe, check out these other coconut curries next!
+If you enjoyed this easy recipe, make sure check out these other curries next!